 Then carefully slice from the flat end down to the root and thin and even as possible.

-Heat your braiser or dutch oven over medium-low heat.
+Heat your braiser or Dutch Oven over medium-low heat.
 Add in butter to melt followed by olive oil.
+Keep an eye on the heat and lower if needed.

 Add in onions and mix to coat in the butter and oil mixture.